ICOS-Carbon-Portal/jupyter/docs/exploredata.md

 The material has been created by members of the ICOS scientific community and supports learners ranging from students to experienced researchers.

-### Classic Environment
+### Timecapsule

-The Classic Environment contains a snapshot of all public ExploreData notebooks as they were available in **November 2025**.
+The Timecapsule contains a snapshot of all public ExploreData notebooks as they were available in **November 2025**.

 These notebooks are preserved for reference and reproducibility.
 They are no longer updated, but newer versions of many notebooks are available in the other collections.